$17.99 $59.99 Buy It Now

 Placing textured mats or rugs under tables and chairs not only enhances comfort but can act as a barrier.
 Look for options that have bristles or raised sections.
 These surfaces can cause discomfort, making it less appealing for any creature to settle in those areas.

-See also How to remove hand oil from wood furniture
+See also How do you sanitize wood furniture

 Choosing the Right Finish for Metal and Wood